sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 Implement network policies to control the traffic flow between pods, ensuring only necessary communications are allowed.
 Use RBAC to define granular access controls, restricting permissions to sensitive resources.

-# Question 10: What is the role of kube-proxy in Kubernetes, and how does it work?
-kube-proxy is a network proxy that runs on each node in the cluster.
-Its primary role is to maintain network rules that allow network communication to and from pods.
-It facilitates load balancing for services by managing virtual IPs and routing traffic to the appropriate backend pods based on the service’s defined rules.

 # 1 .
 What is a Pod Disruption Budget (PDB) in Kubernetes, and why is it essential?
 A Pod Disruption Budget (PDB) is a resource provided by Kubernetes to ensure high availability and stability during maintenance or node failures.
 It defines the maximum number of pods that can be simultaneously unavailable in a deployment.
 By setting a PDB, you restrict the number of pod disruptions and prevent downtime beyond a specific threshold.
 This prevents scenarios where too many pods of a critical application go down simultaneously, risking application instability or potential failures.

-# 2. What is the Kubernetes Secret and ConfigMap, and how do they differ?
-Kubernetes Secret and ConfigMap are used to manage sensitive information and configuration data separately.
-The main differences between them are:

-Kubernetes Secret is used to store sensitive data, such as passwords, API tokens, or TLS certificates, in an encoded or encrypted format.
-It ensures data security and confidentiality.
-ConfigMap, on the other hand, is used to store configuration data, like environment variables, strings, or configuration files, in plain text.
-It does not provide data encryption but is ideal for non-sensitive information.

-# 3. Explain the concept of ResourceQuota in Kubernetes and how to implement it.
-ResourceQuota is a Kubernetes feature used to limit the resource consumption of namespaces or individual users within a namespace.
-It helps prevent resource exhaustion and ensures fair resource allocation in a multi-tenant cluster.
-To implement ResourceQuota:

-Define a ResourceQuota manifest with specific limits for CPU, memory, storage, and other resources.
-Apply the ResourceQuota to the desired namespace using kubectl apply -f.

 # 4. What are PodSecurityPolicies (PSPs) in Kubernetes, and why are they essential?
 PodSecurityPolicies (PSPs) are a cluster-level resource in Kubernetes that control the actions and capabilities available to pods.
 They define a set of rules that pods must adhere to before they are admitted and executed in the cluster.
 PSPs are essential for implementing security best practices, preventing privilege escalation, and mitigating risks associated with potentially malicious or vulnerable containers.